Coderash1998/DP-5-HCI-Project/README.md

  4. Can connect to the emergency page, and according to the level of threat, different options can be chosen

 All the pages are static and are limited to HTML, CSS, JavaScript, and BootStrap.

+## How to run

+There are to ways to run this:

+1. You can directly access the webpage through this URL:
+2. You can clone this repository and start by opening index.html.

 # Page Descriptions and Functionalities